-Best Way to Exchange Money to Quetzals in Guatemala
+Money in Guatemala: Best Way to Exchange Money to Quetzales

-In Guatemala the local currency is called Quetzal, you’ll need local currency to buy at local markets or pacas, street food, and for places that don’t accept credit cards.
+The local currency in Guatemala is called Quetzal, you’ll need local currency to buy at local markets or pacas, street food, and places that don’t accept credit cards.
 Today we’re going to be talking about exchanging money in Guatemala.

 The best exchange rates you will get for cash are in two locations, the banks, and the ATMs.

 The thing with ATMs or money machines is your bank card might charge you fees.
 I don’t believe that there are huge fees being charged with the actual machine.
 They are quite minimal.
 But your bank is really the one that’s going to be charging you the most amount of fees.
 I know today that there are a lot of banks that work out for you internationally and cover your fees.
 So you’ll need to take care of that on your own.

 But as far as exchange rates, that is definitely the best place that you will get the exchange rate and the banks.